COMM 466 - New Venture Design

 During the course, teams of five or six students will propose one or more products, then evaluate the products based on their potential market, their estimated manufacturing and distribution costs, and other factors.
 The output from the course will be the development of a business plan for a proposed new enterprise, and the demonstration of a prototype of the product.
 Commerce students will primarily lead the business plan development, and students in engineering will primarily lead the prototype development.
 For example, the product can be a new physical device, a new software product, or a new engineering process.
 Lectures in the course will address creativity, market definition, financial projections, the design cycle, product marketing, manufacturing, distribution, support and repair.

+This course is open to students who will have 4th-year status by January 2021.
 Admission to COMM 466 (cross-listed with APSC 486) is by application only.
 Visit nvd.ubc.ca for instructions on how to apply.
-Applications for the 2019 Winter Session are due by 9:00am May 1, 2019 (this deadline is firm).
+Applications for the 2020 Winter Session are due by midnight, May 15, 2020 (this deadline is firm).
 Students completing the Entrepreneurship option must submit an application for admission if they wish to take the course.

 Application of course credits